wotikama/nvidiafan/README.md

 ### X means temperature
 Degrees in ºC (Celsius) make sure thats the unit in which nvidia-smi outputs, else you will need to convert all the values

-you can add as many intervals as you like and set also the speed to create the most perfect, beatifully engineered curve to cool your gpu in a cool way.
+you can add as many intervals as you like and set also the speed to create the most perfect, beatifully engineered curve to cool your gpu the cool way.

 The script will check gpu temp every 10 seconds, to modify change
 ```